Nathan-Furnal/ButtonUp/README.md

 # Introduction

-This is the ButtonUp! project for Nathan Furnal (55803).
-You can find more information about the code in the following points.
+You can find more information about the code in this file.
 More explanation about how to play the game can be found in the `DOC.md` file.
 More details about the design choices and algorithm can be found in the `Report.pdf` file.

 # Core
 This section of the code contains the core logic of the game.
 It implements the